muratk3n/thirdwave/en/tweets/2020/week4.md

 ---

-Don't feel so superior to MSM, tuber.
-Most MSM ppl are smarter than you.
-They only have chosen to exist in a certain system with its own do's and don'ts.
-But they definitely see political angles better - even if it is not talked about much.

-*2020-1-24 15:54:8*

----

 I trawl.. it's what I do.
 I trawl many places for pol analysis ideas.
 The Bernie-Warr-Biden poll time series correlation idea partly came from Dick Morris actually (he has a YT channel, now behind paypal